 For further information, incoming students can contact CSUSB’s Admissions Veterans Liaison Counselor.

-For continuing students, contact CSUSB military dedicated staff, Ken Rogers, in the Office of the Registrar.
+For continuing students, contact CSUSB military dedicated staff, Ken Jacobs, in the Office of the Registrar.